13 Sources Of Free Images For Bloggers

 Finding good sources for photos to include with your blog posts and social media can be challenging.
 As personalization becomes more and more important to connecting with audiences, using the same old stock images of suits shaking hands or smiling faces isn’t going to help your blog stand out from the crowd.
-On top of that, if you’ve managed to stick to a regular blogging schedule of 2 or 3 times per week, paying for photos starts to dig in to your overall marketing budget.
+On top of that, if you’ve managed to stick to a regular blogging schedule, paying for photos starts to dig into your overall marketing budget.

-Luckily, there’s a growing number of free stock photo websites available.
+Luckily, there are a growing number of free stock photo websites.
 Most of these are curated by photographers and designers who want to share their work and feel the same way we do about stock houses like iStockphoto and Shutterstock.
 We want something different and original!

 Generally speaking, the free photography on these sites skews toward lifestyle and travel.
 They’re great resources if your company targets industries such as general business, tech, health, nature, architecture, or travel.
 For other fields like dentistry, they may not work but are certainly worth a look.